MATE Core Concepts

 The Support of Python models is currently in Public Preview.
 For more information, see Using Python to build MATE models.

-• dbt: A class compiled by dbt Core, unique to each model, that enables you to run your Python code in the context of your dbt project and DAG (Directed Acyclic Graph).
+: A class compiled by dbt Core, unique to each model, that enables you to run your Python code in the context of your dbt project and DAG (Directed Acyclic Graph).session

-• session: A class that represents your data platform's connection to the Python backend.
+: A class that represents your data platform's connection to the Python backend.
 The session is needed to read tables as DataFrames, and to write DataFrames back to tables.
-In PySpark, the SparkSession is named spark and is available globally.
-For consistency across platforms, we always pass it into the model function as an explicit argument called session.
+In PySpark, the SparkSession is namedspark

 For instance: